Postgraduate Course: Climate Change Measurement (online) (PGGE11220)

 On completion of this course, the student will be able to:

-- Understand the main drivers for carbon accounting, and have an appreciation for how they may change over time
+- Demonstrate an understanding of the range of measurement, calculation, reporting and auditing requirements, as well as the main drivers for carbon accounting, and have an appreciation for how they may change over time;

-- Appreciate the ethical questions raised by carbon accounting, and the risks associated with different accounting practices
+- Demonstrate an appreciation of the ethical questions raised by carbon accounting, and the risks associated with different accounting practices;

-- Understand the role that ecosystems play in terms of underpinning critical services for human wellbeing
+- Demonstrate an understanding of the role that ecosystems play in terms of underpinning critical services for human wellbeing;

 |World Resources Institute (WRI)/World Business Council for Sustainable Development (WBCSD) (2004) The Greenhouse Gas|